Entry Requirements

 Researching & Understanding Social Inequalities

 This unit introduces and explores the methods of sociological research and develops your knowledge and understanding of social inequality and difference.
 It develops links between sociological theory and the practical methods of sociological research so you’ll begin to see what methods and approaches particular sociologists choose and why.
+You might even get to try some of these out for yourself.
 When considering inequalities we look at contemporary issues such as the gender pay gap, the widening gap between rich and poor and the ethnic penalty.
+We hear all the time about how contemporary society is based on equality and fairness…but how true is this?
+The UK currently has the biggest gap between the rich and the poor in the Western world - how has this happened and why?
+The Equal Pay Act was introduced in 1970, so why then do some sources claim women still earn on average £500,000 less than males over their lifetime?
+Fascinating stuff.

 Debates in Contemporary Society